 * We grow a variety of fruit and vegetables which when we can we use in our chilli produce, if we buy in fruit and vegetables we always try and source locally grown produce which reduces unnecessary food miles and helps support other local growers.

 * We have planted 1500 hedging plants which will create natural wildlife habitats for greater bio-diversity these include Hawthorn, Blackthorn, Elderberry, Dog Rose, Hazel, Wild Pear, Crab Apple, Briar Rose, Dog Wood etc.

 * We have started to plant two acres of coppice consisting of Ash, Walnut and Sweet Chestnut which we will eventually coppice for our wood burner.

 Although we are currently supplying our plants in plastic pots, this is only because we are reusing pots accumulated in the last 4 years.
-In 2013, plug plants will be supplied in coir pots and larger ones in a plant based plastic alternative.

 We hope to be able to move entirely over to coir pots in the near future.